IVF from start to finish

 The fact is that most of the embryos created through in vitro fertilization are of poor reproductive potential.
 The purpose behind producing a large number of embryos to enhance the ability to select the best embryos for transfer.

 We inspect the embryos at two time points only.
 Two days after the fertilization check (3 days after the sperm was injected) and four days after the fertilization check (5 days after the sperm was injected).
+In some cases, embryos may only be inspected at the 5th day after the egg retrieval.

 Several things may be seen during the inspection of the embryos: